mineraldragon/DeepLabCut_ZED_related/README.md

 # DeepLabCut_ZED_related
 Converting ZED camera data to real world coordinates and retrieve z-coordinate

+## steps

-Copy all dll’s from the ZED SDK into the folder where the python scripts are located
+1. Copy all dll’s from the ZED SDK into the folder where the python scripts are located

-Create a virtual environment with opencv installed
+2. Create a virtual environment with opencv installed

+3. Process files
 For processing only one session:
 ‘depth_sensing5_3animals.py’
 Or